usnistgov/ARIAC_docs/docs/competition/overview.rst

 Once an AGV with four cells arrives at the assembly location, these cells should be assembled into the bottom modules present on the assembly conveyor.
 Special attention should be made to properly orient the cells into the bottom module.
 An example of the bottom moduele assembled with the correct orientation is shown below:

-.. <insert image showing proper orientation of assembly>
+.. <insert image showing proper orientation of assembly -> post insertion of new parts>

 **Top Shell Assembly**